anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 - [reproduce()](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/BaseAgent.js#L320)

-  Reproduction System checks for male and female agents and if their radius is greater than 8 and they are close enough to each other, then they can reproduce with their specific DNA and creates a small Agent based on their DNA data and with some mutation.
+  Reproduction System checks for male and female agents, and if their radius is greater than 8 and they are close enough to each other, then they can reproduce with their specific DNA and creates a small Agent based on their DNA data and with some mutation.

 ## Flock Class

-[Flock class](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/Flock.js) takes an agent and do the calculations for flocking behaviours like `separate`, `align`, `cohesion`, `seek`.
+[Flock class](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/Flock.js) takes an agent and do the calculations for flocking behaviors like `separate`, `align`, `cohesion`, `seek`.

 ```js
 class Flock {